ground-creative/YourHomeServer/README.md

 ```
 Use this endpoint to trigger device actions:\
 http://address:port/local/device/lr-light1/?actions={action}&values=&{values} \
-All possible actions are found in the schema file depending on the device category
+All possible actions are found in the schema file depending on the device category.

-Configure scene to be triggered example (acts as a device)
+Configure scene to be triggered example (acts as a device):
 ```
 "sc-tv-mute-toggle":
 {